odygrd/quill/README.md

  -  Blazing fast.
 See [Benchmarks](https://github.com/odygrd/quill#performance).
  -  Formatting is performed outside of the hot-path in a backend logging thread.
 For `non-built-in` types `ostream::operator<<()` is called on a copy of the object by the backend logging thread.
 Unsafe to copy `non-trivial user defined` are detected in compile time.
 Those types can be tagged as `safe-to-copy` to avoid formatting them on the hot path.
 See [User Defined Types](https://github.com/odygrd/quill/wiki/5.-User-Defined-Types).
  -  Log levels can be completely stripped out at compile time reducing `if` branches.
  -  Custom logs formatting.
 Logs can be formatted based on a user specified pattern.
-See [Formatters] (https://github.com/odygrd/quill/wiki/3.-Formatters).
+See [Formatters](https://github.com/odygrd/quill/wiki/3.-Formatters).
  -  Log statements always appear in timestamp order even if produced by different threads.
 This makes debugging easier on multi-threaded applications.
  -  Backtrace logging.
 Store log messages in a ring buffer and display later when a higher severity log statement occurs or on demand.
 See [Backtrace Logging](https://github.com/odygrd/quill/wiki/6.-Backtrace-Logging).
  -  `guaranteed non-blocking` or `non-guaranteed` logging.
 In `guaranteed non-blocking` logging more memory is allocated so the caller doesn't get blocked, log messages are never dropped.
 In `non-guaranteed` mode there is no heap allocation log messages can be dropped.
 See [FAQ](https://github.com/odygrd/quill/wiki/7.-FAQ#guaranteed-logging-mode).